sathomas/jsDataV.is/src/text/apB/04-restapi.md

     }
 ```

-As you can see, `sync` is passed a `method` (`GET`, `POST`, etc.), the collection in questions, and an object containing options for the request.
+As you can see, `sync` is passed a `method` (`GET`, `POST`, etc.), the collection in question, and an object containing options for the request.
 To send the authorization token to Nike+, we can add it as a parameter using this `options` object.

 ``` {.javascript .numberLines}
 sync: function(method, collection, options) {